 Welcome to the official website for the gay man flag, created DevilzCasino in 2019!
 You can download the flag in high quality, support merch of it directly, or just read up about it.
-Using this flag is totally free; I’d love to be tagged if you use it! :]This flag is only for binary cis and trans men.
-Please respect that!Any other accounts not linked here claiming anything about this flag are not affiliated.
+Using this flag is totally free; I’d love to be tagged if you use it! :]This flag is for binary cisgender and transgender men!
+Transphobic men are not welcome here!Any other accounts not linked here claiming anything about this flag are not affiliated.

-Each stripe represents a different value for the gay man community, taking inspiration from some of the original and iconic pride flags!Deep indigo: exclusive attraction to binary men
+Each stripe represents a different value for the gay man community, taking inspiration from some of the original and iconic pride flags!Indigo: exclusive attraction to binary men

 Indigo: cisgender and transgender men